 1) Christians condemn homosexuals.
 Wrong.
 There is no condemnation for people or their desires but for the homosexual lifestyle, which is condemned not by Christians but by Holy Scripture.
 Both those who deny Scripture’s prohibitions against the lifestyle and those who try to attach the prohibition to other things not mentioned in the Bible, are under a curse (Rev. 22:19).

 2) Opposition to the homosexual lifestyle is a product of hate.
 Because of some misguided zealots, many of whom identify themselves as Christians (accurately or otherwise), there is some truth to this.
-But let the reader judge: have I written anything hateful, pejorative, condescending or insulting here?
+But let the reader judge: have I written anything hateful, pejorative or insulting here?
 To the contrary, I have been respectful, even though I have often been insulted and maligned for having the temerity to challenge the mantra of the day.
 And I’m not alone.
 Let’s be honest, people.
-If followers of Christ hated gays, would we bother having a dialogue at all?
+If followers of Christ hated gays, would we bother trying to have a dialogue at all?

 I’m sure there are many in the opposing camp who honestly believe in what they are doing.
 I exhort all such people to ask themselves what it is about reasonable discourse they find so threatening.
 And while you’re at it: what could possibly motivate me, a polite heterosexual man in his 40s, to spend the time and effort to reach out peacefully to a group that has so often treated me disrespectfully.